runes83/dotnet.common/README.md

 # dotnet.common
-Common extensions and helper methods for .net
+Common extensions and helper methods for .
+#### No external dependencies

 ## Contains helper methods for:
 * String